nebulab/playbook/source/personal-growth/conferences.html.md

 These are just suggestions: you can ask us to add other conferences to the document by pinging the
 \#conferenze Slack channel.

-Your mentor will help you choose which conferences to attend.
+Your manager will help you choose which conferences to attend.
 Propose your conference schedule, in accordance with our [allowance](#conference-budget), and explain why you are interested in those events.